 Participants will need to make their own arrangements for accommodation.
-A list of hotels recommended by previous participants is available at www.bankofengland.co.uk/ education/pages/ccbs/admininfo.aspx.
+A list of hotels recommended by previous participants can be downloaded from the CCBS website.

 Cancellations

 In the event of cancelling, it is absolutely necessary to inform us at least ten days prior to the seminar.
 Given the large number of applications, a late cancellation deprives another central bank/regulator authority applicant from joining the seminar.